science-en-poche/yelandur/API.md

 ##### `GET`

-`GET /profiles/<profile_id>` will return all the information to a logged in user who has that profile in one of his experiments; if the user does not have access to that profile, a `403` is returned.
+`GET /profiles/<profile_id>` will return all the information to a logged in user who has that profile in one of his experiments, and only the public information if the user is not logged in or if he is logged in as someone who doesn't have that profile in one of his experiments.
 If the profile doesn't exist, a `404` is returned.
-If no authentication is provided a `401` is returned.
-A `GET` returns something like:
+A `GET` returns something
+like:

 ```json
 {